-In this article, we will cover what a typical detox process entails it and the factors that influence it.
+In this article, we will cover what a typical detox process entails and the factors that influence it.
 We will finish the post with options for treatment.
 Let’s begin!

 What Happens During Alcohol Detox

-Detox from alcohol can begin within hours from taking that last drink.
+Detox from alcohol can begin within hours of taking that last drink.
 Alcohol withdrawal symptoms are most intense for heavy drinkers, though you don’t need to be an alcoholic to experience them.
 Withdrawal syndromes can be life-threatening, which is why detoxing in a 24-hour medically supervised facility is ideal.

-The reason why withdrawal symptoms start is because the body is no longer receiving the chemicals that it is so dependent on.
-When a person drinks on a regular basis, a chemical addiction is formed.
+The reason why withdrawal symptoms start is that the body is no longer receiving the chemicals that it is so dependent on.
+When a person drinks on a regular basis, chemical addiction is formed.
 If the person stops giving the chemicals to their body, the neurotransmitters are sent into shock.
 In other words, alcohol withdrawal symptoms are a result of suppressed levels of neurotransmitters.